elevate0123/CSE/4 Sociology/Paper 1/02 Sociology as Science.md

 SM in Socio - To give concrete shapes to the Sociological concepts so that they are understood in the same way by different people.
 Ensures that Sociology as a body of knowledge is systematised and is given a definite shape

 #### SM Elements Characteristics
-1. Perspectives and Problem Definition -
+1. Perspectives and Problem Definition - #Remaining
 2. Hypothesis Formulation -
 3. Information gathering using research methods & building causal explanations -
 4. Interpretations of results, analysis, comparison, classification -